Small Business Guide To Health Insurance For One Employee

 Even though group insurance isn’t your only option, it has many benefits.
 Here are some of the reasons why group health insurance is a worthwhile consideration:

-- Tax Credits: Under the guidelines of the ACA and the tax codes for 2019, you may be eligible for a tax credit if you enroll your business in group coverage and you have between 1-25 employees.
+- Tax Credits: Under the guidelines of the ACA and the tax codes for 2023, you may be eligible for a tax credit if you enroll your business in group coverage and have between 1-25 employees.

 - Lower Costs Than Individual Plans: Prior to the group health plans offered for small businesses with one employee, the alternative was to purchase individual plans.
-However, with each new person added on to a group plan, the cost per policy lowers.
+However, the cost per policy lowers with each new person added to a group plan.

 How To Enroll In Group Health Insurance